Apress/pro-angular-6/errata.md

 # Errata for *Pro Angular 6*

+**Chapter 5**

+The command to create the example project should be as follows:

+    ng new JavaScriptPrimer

+(Thanks to David Deboeck for reporting this problem)

+---

 **Chapter 8**

 The `deleteOrder` method in Listing 9-16 deletes all of the orders from the client because it uses the `splice` method on an array without an argument to specify the number of objects to be removed.
 Use the following implementation of the methods instead: